al3x5577/EmbeddedSystems/README.md

 Call trafficLight() in a loop.
 There has to be a Timer_getTick() function that returns an uint16 representing millis.

 ### Playground
+(Updated so that it uses the timer tick function)

 Playground.h provides a playground() function.
 This function has to be called in a loop.

 #### Functionality